purpleidea/flabbergast/flabbergast-manual.md

 The more restricted version of this is allowing strings to be used for lookup.
 In some situations, this is useful, but the desired behaviour can usually be accomplished with:

-    For n : Attribute, v : x Where n == name Reduce acc ?? v With acc : Null
+    For n : Name, v : x Where n == name Reduce acc ?? v With acc : Null

 This, however, only does a single layer of direct lookup, instead of contextual lookup.